 Annoyed, but busy, I let it go for the evening.
 The next day, roughly 24 hours after tweeting the author, he tweets back, and gets a link added that afternoon.
 But unfortunately, it was too little, too late.
 They barely sent anyone to my humble photography website, so little in fact that the top referrer sent me 56 times more traffic.

-Well, if you’ve taken my photos, and not given me anything in return, then it’s time to get paid.
+Well, if you’ve taken my photos, and not given me anything in return, then it’s time to pay me.
 No excuses.

 I might have let it be and chalked one more up to the big corporation, but after looking into the problem a little further, I found that there was more to the problem than meets the eye.

-- Firstly, the author would have found my article through PetaPixel or Gizmondo, seen that both had linked to me, but decided that he didn’t need to.
+- Firstly, the author would have found my article through PetaPixel or Gizmodo, seen that both had linked to me, but decided that he didn’t need to.
 That’s not playing by the rules.

-- The images had been enlarged from 600px wide to 640, which made them look terrible.
+- The images had been enlarged from 600px wide to 640, which meant they looked terrible.